YinchuanCong/NetFC_p4run/README.md

 ## Note
-There may be some bugs because I am a bad programmer.
+There may be some bugs since I am greenhand in P4.
 If there are, contact me.
-If there is a license issue, please contact me, I may delete this repo.
+If there is a copyright issue, please contact me, I may delete this repo.

 ## Lisence: